HiroIshida/quick_tutorial/day1.md

 Now let's check that inverse kinematics is actually solved, by displaying `*co*` and the coordinate of end-effector `*co-endeffector*`.
 ```
+;; fetch robot has only :rarm.
+PR2 had both :larm and :rarm
 (setq *co-endeffector* (send (send *fetch* :rarm :end-coords) :copy-worldcoords))
 (objects (list *fetch* *co* *co-endeffector*))
 ```